 To shut down Windows, do one of the following:

 Click the Parallels icon in the menu bar and choose Actions > Shut Down.

 If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Shut Down.

-To turn off the virtual machine, use the standard shutdown procedure of the guest operating system installed in it, or click the Shut Down button Shut Down in the Parallels Desktop toolbar.
+Stopping a virtual machine is similar to pulling the power plug out of a physical computer.
+To turn off the virtual machine, use the standard shutdown procedure of the guest operating system installed in it, or click the Shut Down button in the Parallels Desktop toolbar.
 If the guest operating system cannot be shut down for some reason or other, you can forcibly stop the virtual machine by doing one of the following: